 How to Avoid Bad Checks From Customers

-Checks are less common than they used to be, but some businesses still have a lot to gain by accepting checks.
-The Federal Reserve Board reports that roughly 18 billion checks were written in 2018, when the latest data from the Federal Reserve was made available, so there are still plenty of people who insist on paying by check.
+Paper checks are less common than they used to be, but they haven't been phased out completely.
+In fact, roughly 16 billion checks were written in 2018, when the latest data from the Federal Reserve was made available, so there are still plenty of people who insist on paying by check.

-The challenge for businesses is avoiding bad checks.
+The challenge for these businesses is how to avoid bad checks.
 You never know for sure if customers have money in their checking accounts, and it is expensive and time-consuming when checks bounce.
 By putting in place an iron-clad policy for accepting checks, you can reduce the odds of cashing a bad check from a customer and later paying the price.

 Watch the Signature

 Insist that all checks are signed at your place of business (assuming customers come to your place of business) and in your presence; never accept pre-signed checks.
 You want to actually see the person sign because a thief can grab a legitimately signed check, alter it, and bring it into your business.

 If the signature isn't legible, ask the customer to print their name on the check.
 Compare that signature to the signature on the ID that you obtained to make sure that you're dealing with the same person.

 Get Contact Information